 Dream is pleased to provide its employees with an extensive group health benefit program.
 The program is effective on day one for the employee and their eligible dependents.
 The best part is the benefits are employer paid so there is no cost to the employee.
-Other perks include a continuing education program, annual bonus eligibility and Friday afternoons off before summer long weekends, just to name a few.
+Other perks include virtual healthcare, health and lifestyle spending accounts, continuing education program, annual bonus eligibility and Friday afternoons off before summer long weekends, just to name a few.

 I worked few hours a week.
 I was paid an hourly wage.